Jannis Kounellis: International exhibitions

 Kounellis participated in many international exhibitions, including the Biennale of Paris (1971), Documenta (1972, 1977, 1982), the Venice Biennale (1972, 1976, 1978, 1980, 1984, 1988, 1993, and 2011), the Istanbul Biennial (1993), and the Biennale of Sydney (2008).
 His work has also been exhibited in many museums and institutions such as the Kunstmuseum in Bern, the Museum Boijmans Van Beuningen in Rotterdam, The Musée d'Art Moderne de la Ville de Paris, the Whitechapel Art Gallery in London, The Museum of Contemporary Art in Chicago, the Museo Nacional Centro de Arte Reina Sofía in Madrid, and the Neue National gallery in Berlin.

 In 1994, Kounellis held an exhibition titled Ionion, in which he displayed his work on a boat docked in his town of birth in Piraeus, Greece.
 He later curated another exhibition that on another ship called Apollo in 1973 as an addition to "Ionion".

 Later works and life

 In October 2009, Kounellis exhibited many works at Tate Modern Gallery in London, United Kingdom.
 Jonathan Jones of The Guardian newspaper noted that his "Dry-stone walling, sacks of grain and rice, and a painting that includes part of the score of St John Passion by JS Bach, bring a sense of real life, organic and ancient, into the museum."

-On 16 February 2017, Kounellis died at the Villa Mafalda hospital in Rome.
+On 16 February 2017, Kounellis died at the Villa Mafalda hospital in Rome at the age of 80.

-His estate is represented by Gavin Brown's enterprise, New York/Rome and Sprovieri, London.
+His estate is represented by Barbara Gladstone Gallery, New York/Brussels, and Sprovieri, London.